top of page

 to Work

 This was just the beginning of my story.
-My third child was diagnosed with Autism, which I had no clue what Autism was.
-I begin talking to doctors and researching what Autism meant for my child, in which my nonverbal toddler kick-started my new journey.
-At 30 years old, I completed high school online and applied to college, where I was accepted to Purdue University and I graduated in 2017 with a Bachelor of Science Degree in Human Services-Child and Family Welfare.
-This is where I begin advocating for my son.
-While dealing with my family's lost, I received therapy and my therapist stated, "Turn your pain into your passion."
+My third son was diagnosed with Autism, which I had no clue what Autism was.
+I begin talking to doctors and researching what Autism was and how this would affect him.
+This kick-started my new journey.
+At 30 years old, I completed my high school diplomat, then applied for college, where I later graduated from Purdue University in 2017 with a Bachelor of Science Degree in Human Services.
+This is where I begin advocating for my son and his classmate and later the whole school and community.
+I "Turn my pain into my passion."
 I took that pain and kicked my advocating into overdrive.
-My mentor entered into my life and continues to be here by my side.
-I volunteered for everything under the sun from PTA, Go-Team, NPU, Neighborhood Association, and other parents group to meet and understand people from all walks of life who care about community investment.
-I married that funny guy I met back in fourth grade and we are finally homeowners.
-We are blessed to share all that we have with our communities.
+My mentor entered into my life and continues to be here by my side, providing me wisdom & knowledge.
+Now, I volunteered for everything under the sun from local & national organization, PTA, Go-Team, NPU, Neighborhood Association, and other parents group to meet and understand people from all walks of life who care about community.
+Hope to see you in or on a meeting soon!

 Maslows-Hierarchy-of-Needs.jpg